-- The top 20 in the Social Capital sub-index is dominated by European countries from the North (particularly Scandinavia) – only Japan (7), South Korea (8), and Singapore (15) break into the ranks
+- The top 20 in the Social Capital sub-index is dominated by European countries from the North (particularly Scandinavia) – only Japan (12), Singapore (13) and Kyrgyzstan (19) break into the ranks

-- The USA, due to comparable high crime rates and low availability of health services, is ranked 129, just below Liberia and before El Salvador.
+- The USA, due to comparable high crime rates, low availability of health services, and rising inequality, is ranked 142, just below Guinea-Bissau and above South Sudan.

-- The highest ranked South American country is Ecuador (71, the highest ranking African country Algeria (75).
+- The highest ranked South American country are Argentina (55) and Ecuador (69); the highest-ranking African country Burkina Faso (73).